 Whichever route you take, you'll be led inland and up into the mountainous Lombok foothills.
 For exact directions type in "Pusuk Forest Viewpoint" in Google Maps

 The road is steep with several bends, and therefore should only be driven by those who are confident.
-If you’re set on seeing the Lombok Monkey Forest but don’t want to drive, you can still book a Lombok Tour to Malimbu Hill, Temple, and the Lombok Monkey Forest for under $38.
+If you're set on seeing the Lombok Monkey Forest but don't want to drive, then it's better to book the tour above.

 Lombok Monkey Forest Map